 Signaling is the language that user devices and network nodes talk in order to implement services for end users.
 Operators are always looking for ways to differentiate themselves on the market from other operators.
+It is widely believed that the "users pay for the services" and thus signaling is a precondition for differentiation.

-This is natural, because the alternative business strategies according to Michael Porter include: differentiation, cost competition and niche strategies.
+The need for differentiation is natural, because the alternative business strategies according to Michael Porter include: differentiation, cost competition and niche strategies.
+Economies of scale rule cost competition.
 Cost competition is almost the same as price competition - an impossible business strategy for most of the players in the market.
 This is because there can almost certainly be only a single leader in a market.
 Differentiation is much nicer because if the market can be segmented in a reasonable manner, there can be several winners with this strategy.
 Niche strategy on the other hand is usually only for small players.

-In the light of operator differentiation, CAS and analogue signaling have serious limitations: because of the limited set of signals and slow speed of signaling only a limited set of subscriber services can be implemented using these signaling systems.
+In the light of operator differentiation, CAS and analogue signaling have serious limitations.
+Because of the limited set of signals and slow speed of signaling, only a limited set of subscriber services can be implemented using these signaling systems.
 Typically, in these systems once the call has been established, the set of possible signals is even further limited.
 This means that the capability to do much of anything with an established call except tear the call down is next to nothing (polarity reversal in analogue subscriber signaling was used to wake up the register in electromechanical exchanges in special cases).

 Perhaps, the most significant, architectural limitation in CAS signaling is that signaling, although we have defined it to be the transfer of control information, is not possible without a voice circuit first being reserved.
 There are, however, situations where reserving a voice circuit is inconvenient.
 Two examples of this are: (1) location updates for mobile users and (2) a subscriber service called "Call Back When Free" or "Call Completion to Busy Subscriber".
 The latter is activated by the caller A when the callee B is busy.
 After the activation, A goes on-hook.
 The idea is that the callee B's exchange will store this request and when B becomes free, it sends a signal to caller A's exchange - hopefully without reserving a voice circuit for this purpose.
-Then caller A's exchange can first alert A and without A having to redial, the exchange will try to establish the call again to B. The result is that the call will be established in the same direction as originally intended from A to B and consequently charged to A without any cost to B.
+Then caller A's exchange can first alert A and without A having to redial, the exchange will try to establish the call again to B. The result is that the call will be established in the same direction as originally intended from A to B and consequently charged to A without any cost to B. Also, it is seen important that the availability (non-busy condition) of A is established before B is alerted.

 When one looks at the architecture of a signaling system, the first thing to understand is how signaling and voice circuit are tied together.
 The most flexible signaling systems treat voice circuits as resources and the identity of the FSM for signaling is completely independent of the identity of the possible voice circuit.
+In traditional systems this was not true.